michellsilva/estudo/README.md

   wrong timeline.
 - Correlation is proximity within a window, not proof of causation.
-A link means two events fell close in aligned time, and the draft says exactly that ("was followed 61 s
+A link means two events fell close in aligned time, and the draft says exactly that ("was followed 61 s later", "was associated with").
+It does not claim one caused the other.
+- The tool drafts, it does not conclude.
+It surfaces every grounded link and orders the evidence; a human decides which link mattered and writes the conclusion.
+There is no ranking of causes.
+- Timestamps must be ISO8601 UTC, with a trailing `Z` or an explicit `+00:00`.
+Other formats are rejected rather than guessed.
+- The metric reader models a single scalar series with one threshold.
+It does not handle multiple series in one file or percentile families.

+## Design decisions